 As educators, we have to do more, right?

-While effectively communicating with students lays the foundation of a highly-established community in online learning, your workspace or home office and tools are a determining factor if your efforts will make any sense!
+While effectively communicating with students lays the foundation for a highly established community in online learning, your workspace or home office and tools are a determining factor if your efforts make any sense!

 Surely, a good setup of your workspace doesn’t mean to be spacious but should be conducive enough for online teaching and learning.
 In consequence, I consider myself to be very lucky for having a certain space at home where I can hold my online classes.
 It’s the spot that gives me comfort; accordingly, it keeps my spirits high and renders me good vibes so I can create meaningful lessons for my students.

 For me, distractions hold a big fat NO WAY in my classes.

 4. Create interactive assignments with longer due dates

 To retain the utmost visibility of our students while performing behind screens, we have to extend our considerations to some activities and stay flexible.
 Hence, I am not saying ‘all the time’ because that will bulldoze their time management tactics as well as yours!
 Anyway, most students are conscious of deadlines but you always have to be always willing to adjust them according to your students’ needs.

 I remember when I was trying to figure out the best methods to help my students prepare their quality outputs, I came across giving reasonable extensions.
 But, it isn’t a reason not to set deadlines.
 Of course, I do.
 It’s important and it’s an opportunity for conveying the good rays of being responsible.

 However, for portions of interactivity and collaboration that require brainstorming and intensive information sharing, I do set considerably longer due dates.
 Again, it’s a matter of how you communicate it with your students.
 It’s in our Google Classroom by the way.
 So, they always know ‘when is when’ and ‘which is which’!

 Be visible and your students will appreciate your virtual presence.
 It’s plainly saying, ‘Your voice isn’t just enough!